 Kim Beyea Band

-Kim Beyea Band is a three piece Montreal blues/jazz band.
-They have played the Montreal Jazz Fest, House of jazz, Upstairs, many other outdoor festivals, restaurants, weddings, corporate events , and private parties all over the Montreal and Ottawa region.
-Kimberley Beyea voice/flute, Barry turner guitar, Matt Cabana or Mark Rief on Upright Bass and sometimes drummer William Regnier.
+Kim Beyea Band is a multi member Montreal based blues/jazz/latin band.
+Kimberley Beyea have played at the Montreal Jazz Festival, House of Jazz, Upstairs, many other outdoor festivals, restaurants, corporate events , and private parties all over the Montreal and Ottawa region.
+Song writers Kimberley Beyea and Barry Turner are the heart of the band.
+This song writing duo have enjoyed working together for over seven years.
+There latest single Love Affair was recording at Soundgrazer Studio by Andrew Cabana.

 Kimberley was born and raised in Lachine Quebec.
 Music has always been an important part of her life.
 She started piano lessons at the tender age of four and wrote her first song at five.
 She performed in local churches as a child and has always loved the stage.
 Kimberley studied jazz studies at Concordia University.
-She is a versatile, sultry, seasoned jazz singer, flutist and song writer.
-Known for her sense of rhythm and back phrasing, she has a sincere, romantic and creative approach to the standards.
-She enjoys working with kids, conducting choirs and singing live.
+She is presently a full time musician.
+Kimberley is a versatile, sultry, seasoned jazz singer, flutist and song writer.
+Known for her live performances, sense of rhythm and energetic style.
+Kim enjoys working with kids, conducting choirs and singing jazz live.
 She currently resides in Pincourt with her husband and fellow musician Andrew Cabana and their two children.

 Musicians Kimberley Works With